pharo-graphics/Bloc/src/Bloc-Geometry.package/BlAbsolutePositionAnchor.class/README.md

-I am a static anchor and do not move when geometry's extent change.
+I am a static anchor that does not move and is independent from geometry element or other anchors.
-The start or the end of a line is always equal to my position property.